 Kwun Yam Beach, Cheung Chau

 A day trip to Cheung Chau will let you escape the crowds and enjoy some time on the water.
-Don’t miss the nearby Cheung Chau Windsurfing Centre, which is an awesome place to have an alfresco meal, and the rock carvings.
+Don’t miss the nearby Cheung Chau Windsurfing Centre, which is an awesome place to have an alfresco meal.
+While you’re on Cheung Chau, there’s plenty more to explore, including the cave-hideaway of the notorious pirate Cheung Po Tsai, and the island’s spectacular bun festival.

 Hung Shing Yeh Beach, Lamma

-If you’re a bit turned off by the thought of lounging next to a power station, then head to Lo So Shing Beach, which is prettier and more quiet.
+Hung Shing Yeh is Lamma’s most popular beach.
+But if you’re a bit turned off by the thought of lounging next to a power station, then head to Lo So Shing Beach, which is prettier and quieter.
+It’s also worth taking the short walk to Sok Kwu Wan, where you’ll find a plethora of fresh seafood.

 Cheung Sha Beach, Lantau